Alvarado’s gorgeous essays evoke the fluidity and awe of an underwater journey.

 ~ Aisha Sabatini Sloan

 Of the collection writer Aisha Sabatini Sloan says, “Alvarado’s gorgeous essays evoke the fluidity and awe of an underwater journey.
 She offers us a tour of grief—its causes, its cultural conditions, its grasp.
 In delineating, with devotion, with humor, losses that are at once ordinary and extraordinary, material and supernatural, she offers the reader a chance to better see what’s right in front of them.
 This book is an act of generosity, of friendship, of remembrance.
-I felt my head turned by it, encouraged to see my everyday loves with wider eyes.”
+I felt my head turned by it, encouraged to see my everyday loves with wider eyes.” ~~ Sloan is the author of The Fluency of Light and Dreaming of Ramadi in Detroit.

 In my own words: